Table of Contents

 SGLI Coverage End

 It is crucial for servicemembers to understand that SGLI coverage ends 120 days after separation from the military.
 After this period, servicemembers must convert their SGLI policy to Veterans' Group Life Insurance (VGLI) or seek a private life insurance policy to maintain coverage.
+Our VA life insurance guide compares SGLI, VGLI, VALife, and VMLI side by side so you can choose before the 120-day window closes.
 This transition is important to ensure continued financial protection for their beneficiaries.

 Conclusion

 In summary, SGLI provides essential life insurance coverage for active-duty servicemembers, offering peace of mind and financial security for their families.
 With coverage amounts up to $500,000 and affordable rates, SGLI is a valuable resource for those serving in the military.
 Remember to update your SGLI beneficiary through SOES and be aware of the coverage end date after separation.
-For more information on transitioning to VGLI, visit this page.
+For more information on transitioning to VGLI, visit this page or compare both plans in our SGLI vs VGLI guide.
 Additionally, explore the Survivor Benefit Plan for further financial protection options.
 For comprehensive VA benefits, check the VA Benefits Hub.